 The office used by the company is situated on land that is registered in the name of The United Reformed Church (Eastern Province) Trust and held on statutory trust in favour of Whittlesford United Reformed Church.
-Under an agreement, the Trust pays a sum of £1,020 per month to the Church for use of the building.
+The agreement term has lapsed however, the Trust continues to pay a sum of £1,020 per month to the Church for use of the building.

-18. Disposition of Funds as at 31 December 2019
+18. Disposition of Funds as at 31 December 2020